Traditional Course Reserve

 ECR is a Web based service designed to enhance access to reserve materials by eliminating access constraints of time and place.
 It offers reserve materials over the campus network via HuskyCT.
 A&SC materials may be placed on ECR unless fragile condition or donor restrictions prohibit reproduction.

 When materials are copyrighted, or suspected to be copyrighted, the instructor must work closely with the A&SC staff to facilitate their use.
 Requests for the inclusion of unpublished works on ECR are evaluated using the four factor fair-use analysis tool and potential collection restrictions.
-Instructors must consult with A&SC curators before submitting an application to the UConn Libraries’ ECR office.
+Instructors must consult with A&SC archivists before submitting an application to the UConn Libraries’ ECR office.
 Please allow ample time if your curriculum calls for the use of A&SC materials.

 Request published materials in A&SC be placed in HuskyCT.